 Fox Trot Farm Lamb & Rice Dog Food Recipe

-2 lbs. (approx.) Fox Trot Farm Offal (heart, spleen, kidneys, liver, etc.)
+- 2 pounds Fox Trot Farm offal, heart, spleen, kidneys, liver, etc.

-2 cups water
+- 2 cups water

--Place offal into stainless steel Instant Pot® insert, and top with frozen soup bones. * Add optional vegetables at this step.
+- If using the liver, thaw in the microwave on high for 2 minutes to soften, then cut into chunks.
+Place offal into stainless steel Instant Pot® insert, and top with frozen soup bones. * Add optional vegetables at this step.

 - Add 2 cups of water, secure lid and pressure cook on high for 2 hours.
 Allow pressure to release naturally, about 30 minutes or so.

--Using slotted spoon, remove bones and meat from insert and spread out on sheet pan to cool.
+- Release remaining pressure and, using a slotted spoon, remove bones and meat from insert and spread out on sheet pan to cool.

 - Combine cooked rice with the meat; pack into containers and refrigerate or freeze.